Daniel Dye: 2022

 In 2022, he planned to run a full-time schedule for GMS Racing in the No. 43.
-However, he was indefinitely suspended from ARCA competition after three races.
-Prior to the race at the Kansas Speedway, Dye was reinstated by ARCA after his charges were dropped from felony to misdemeanor and went on to compete in the event, finishing 3rd.
-Despite not winning a race, he nearly won the Championship until a mechanical issue relegated him to an 18th-place finish at the season finale in Toledo, which resulted in a runner-up to Nick Sanchez by 14 points in the final standings.
+Dye was instead charged with felony battery after striking a fellow student in the scrotum in what witnesses described as a "game".
+Dye was indefinitely suspended from ARCA competition after three races.
+Prior to the race at the Kansas Speedway, Dye was reinstated by ARCA after his charges were dropped from felony to misdemeanor and went on to compete in the event, finishing third.
+Despite not winning a race, he nearly won the championship until a mechanical issue relegated him to an eighteenth place finish at the season finale in Toledo, which resulted in a runner-up to Nick Sanchez by fourteen points in the final standings.
 Despite this, he won Rookie of the Year honors ahead of Sanchez's teammate Rajah Caruth.

 NASCAR Craftsman Truck Series

-On October 25, 2022, GMS Racing announced that Dye would compete full time in the 2023 NASCAR Craftsman Truck Series, making his series debut in the No. 43 Chevrolet Silverado.
+On October 25, 2022, GMS Racing announced that Dye would compete full-time in the 2023 NASCAR Craftsman Truck Series, making his series debut in the No. 43 Chevrolet Silverado.

+On September 27, 2023, Dye signed with McAnally–Hilgemann Racing for 2024.
+Dye would continue using the No. 43.
+He finished eighth at Richmond, earning enough points to secure a spot in the Playoffs.

+On October 29, 2025, Kaulig Racing announced Dye will join their Ram Trucks team in 2026.

+NASCAR Xfinity Series

+On September 17, 2023, it was announced that Dye would run three races in the NASCAR Xfinity Series for Alpha Prime Racing, driving the No. 44 Chevrolet with sponsorship from Champion Container.

+In 2024, Dye ran a partial schedule with Kaulig Racing, driving the No. 10 Chevrolet Camaro.

+On August 23, 2024, Kaulig Racing announced that Dye will pilot the No. 10 full-time in 2025.

 Personal life

-Dye is a second-generation driver, the son of former Pro Late Model driver Randy Dye who since July 2017 has served on the board of directors for The NASCAR Foundation.
+Dye is a second-generation driver, the son of Stacy Rumbaugh and Randy Dye, a businessman in Daytona Beach, Florida who owns two auto dealerships: Daytona Dodge Chrysler Jeep Ram and Maserati Alfa Romeo of Daytona.
+Randy Dye was a former Pro Late Model driver who since July 2017 has served on the board of directors for The NASCAR Foundation.
 He is a cousin of MLB player for the Kansas City Royals, Josh Dye.

-Dye currently attends Father Lopez Catholic High School.
-He was arrested on April 26, 2022 and booked in Volusia County, Florida on charges of Felony Battery.
-According to a police report, he had punched a fellow student at his high school in the testicles, with the victim suffering "a possible ruptured testicle..."
-ARCA would indefinitely suspend him after the arrest.
-On May 13, 2022, one day before the Dutch Boy 150 ARCA race at Kansas, Dye released a statement confirming he had been reinstated by ARCA following the reduction of his felony charge to a misdemeanor by a Florida state attorney.
-In the statement, Dye admitted the incident stemmed from a "silly and admittedly immature game commonly played at the school between boys and involves hitting each other in the groin area" and that there was no malicious intent involved.
+Dye attended Father Lopez Catholic High School.
+While a student at Father Lopez, Dye was arrested on April 26, 2022 and booked in Volusia County Branch Jail on charges of felony battery, later reduced to misdemeanor battery.
+According to a police report, Dye "began dancing and grinding with his groin and pelvic area near his classmate's face" and then "came up from behind the boy and punched him in the groin", with the victim suffering "a possible ruptured testicle."
+Dye was granted a deferred prosecution agreement and ordered to complete an eight-hour anger management course, 25 hours of community service, and compensate the victim an undisclosed amount.